Electrophysiology and Heart Rhythm Disturbances

 Ours is the only program in Rhode Island and one of the few in the nation offering treatment with the LARIAT Suture Delivery Device.
 Approximately 90 percent of strokes in atrial fibrillation patients result from blood clots in the left atrial appendage (LAA), which is a small pouch that is a normal part of the left atrium.
 For patients who cannot take blood-thinning medications, the LARIAT procedure provides another method to prevent blood clots from traveling from the LAA to the brain, addressing the most common cause of heart-related stroke, while avoiding the potentially serious side effects associated with anticoagulant medications.

-Rhode Island Hospital was one of the first hospitals in New England, and the only hospital in the Boston region, to perform the Ex-Maze (extracardiac maze) procedure, a minimally invasive surgical procedure designed to treat patients with longstanding atrial fibrillation.
-The technique is an option with excellent outcomes for patients who have had previous cardiac ablation procedures that were unsuccessful in controlling their condition.
-Patients who have the Ex-Maze procedure experience quicker recoveries than those who have open-heart procedures.
-Antony Chu, MD, director of complex ablations at the Cardiovascular Institute, was one of the first physicians in the nation to perform this procedure.
+Rhode Island Hospital was one of the first hospitals in New England to perform the Ex-Maze (extracardiac maze) procedure, a minimally invasive surgical procedure designed to treat patients with longstanding atrial fibrillation.
+The technique is an option for patients who have had previous cardiac ablation procedures that failed to correct their atrial fibrillation.
+Patients who have the Ex-Maze procedure recover more quickly than those who undergo open-heart surgery.
+Antony Chu, MD, director of complex ablations at Lifespan Cardiovascular Institute, was one of the first physicians in the nation to perform this procedure.